 This post may contain affiliate links.
 Please see my disclosure policy for details.

-Turkey’s capital is a thriving city steeped in history, culture and is a foodies delight to boot!
-It is the only city in the world to boast straddling two continents of Europe and Asia.
 The Bosphorous Strait snakes through its middle and the pillars of its many domed mosques are dotted along the skyline making it a true marvel to gaze upon.
-If you haven’t thought of travelling here, make it your next bucket list stop.
-You won’t regret it!

 Here’s a top 10 to ensure you get the most out of your visit.

-- Hagia Sophia
+1. Hagia Sophia

+Price of entry: 40 Turkish Lira (around £10).
 For more information visit the official website here.

 2. Togkapi Palace